VasilVerdouw/vue-colors/README.md

 ### Works with any theme

-Vue Colors works with any theme, and will always be visible.
+Vue Colors works with any theme, and will always be visible!

+If you think the default colors dont match with your theme, you can always change them to your liking.

 *Theme: Light+*
 ![Vue colors on light plus](images/vue-colors-light-plus.png)